aleen42/PersonalWiki/post/face_swap/face_swap.md

 First, the facial geometry of regular human beings like Secretary Hillary Clinton and Senator Ted Cruz varies quite a bit.
 Add Donald Trump to the mix, and you now have to deal with outliers that lie on the intersection of homo sapiens and some unknown primate with funny hair.

 Second, the lighting on the face combined with the tone of the skin can make the images look very different.
-E.g. Secretary Hillary Clinton’s image looks yellow, while Senator Ted Cruz’s image looks red, and Donald Trump continues to look ugly.
+E.g. Secretary Hillary Clinton's image looks yellow, while Senator Ted Cruz's image looks red, and Donald Trump continues to look ugly.

 Third, the pose of the face ( or camera angle if you will ) can vary significantly.